-Following its reveal last year, we’ve all been clamouring for more information about Animal Crossing: New Horizons.
-If you’re after details on the game - scheduled to arrive on 20th March 2020 - you’ve come to the right place; we’ve compiled everything we know so far about Animal Crossing: New Horizons below for your enjoyment.
+Following its reveal in 2018, we’ve all been clamouring for more information about Animal Crossing: New Horizons.
+If you’re after details on the game - scheduled to arrive very soon on 20th March 2020 - you’ve come to the right place; we’ve compiled everything we know so far about Animal Crossing: New Horizons below for your enjoyment.

 Tom Nook has a new business venture

 Appealing to your desire to get away from it all, the infamous raccoon and real estate tycoon has now sold you a Nook Inc. Deserted Island Getaway Package, although said package only comes with the barest of necessities to survive on the island – a tent, a lamp and a camper bed.
-Once you’ve pitched up, it’s up to you to build a life from the ground up using the natural resources you’ll find on the island.
+On arrival you'll be given an orientation tour by Nook Inc. staff, but once you’ve pitched up it’s up to you to build a life from the ground up using the natural resources you’ll find on the island.

 You start from scratch